Your Grand Gay Myanmar Tour

 Grand Burma is not a tour but an example of the many possibilities for an extensive Myanmar adventure, which we offer on a custom tour for people basis.
 Like our packages, this itinerary is 100% private.
 You may begin any day you like and make any change you like, whether it be adding more places to visit, or adding more or less time in the places already on the itinerary.
 Because this itinerary is complete flexible, we can not publish prices here.
 Costs ultimately depend on the number of people traveling together, the time of year and the kinds of hotels you prefer, and the exact itinerary you decide on.
-We can offer practically any kind of hotel from moderately priced to extremely extravagant.
+We can offer practically any kind of hotel from moderately priced to elegantly luxurious.
 If you like this tour, all you need to do is to contact us and our craftsmen will work with you to adapt it to your personal needs.
 Most people who choose this program want us to customize it in some way or another.
 You can eliminate stops, shorten or lengthen your stay in places, or even add places in Myanmar that are not shown here.

 We meet you at the airport upon arrival and drive you to your hotel.
 If you arrive on a morning flight from Bangkok you have most of the day for sightseeing.
 (If you arrive in the evening we simply add a night and schedule your sightseeing for the following day.)
 Your itinerary includes Chaukhtatkyi. colossal reclining Buddha.
 You also visit the National Museum.
 Sule Pagoda.
 Scott Market. and Botataung Pagoda. which many ancient relics and artifacts.